asifaly/adorable-broccoli-8f72c/src/pages/index.md

     features:
       - title: >-
           "When everything is online, its great to see a STEM education company trying to change the status-quo.
-Tinkercaps projects are entertaining.
+Tinkercaps projects are entertaining."
-          Get your hands dirty"
         subtitle: 'Brandon Guidelines, Sr. Design Manager at Company'
         image: images/brandon-guidelines.png
         media_position: right